aperezmanr/Data-Storytelling-PEC3/README.md

       - vgsales.csv: Original .csv file extracted from Kaggle.

-- Images folder: With the images used in the Jupyter Notebook.
+- **Images folder**: With the images used in the Jupyter Notebook.
-- Music folder: With the music used for the visualization of the videos.
+- **Music folder**: With the music used for the visualization of the videos.
-- Video folder: Viewing of videos with background music.
+- **Video folder**: Viewing of videos with background music.
-- Videogame Race.html: Jupyter notebook HTML
+- **Videogame Race.html**: Jupyter notebook HTML
-- Videogame Race.ipynb: Notebook with data processing for the elaboration of the dataset used in Flourish.
+- **Videogame Race.ipynb**: Notebook with data processing for the elaboration of the dataset used in Flourish.
-- aperezmanr_PEC3.pdf: PDF file containing the web address of the Flourish visualizations.
+- **aperezmanr_PEC3.pdf**: PDF file containing the web address of the Flourish visualizations.